danielgtaylor/huma/README.md

 ### Middleware

-Huma v2 has support two variants of middlewares:
+Huma has support two variants of middlewares:

-1. Router-specific - works at the router level, i.e. before router-specific middleware, you can use any middleware that is implemented for your router.
+1. Router-specific - works at the router level, i.e. before router-agnostic middleware, you can use any middleware that is implemented for your router.
 2. Router-agnostic - runs in the Huma processing chain, i.e. after calls to router-specific middleware.

 #### Router-specific